We’ve partnered up with the American Pecan Council to bring you:

 - In a food processor, add the soaked dates and coconut oil.
 Puree until a paste is formed.

-- Press the dough into prepared pan.
-Bake for ~10 minutes.
+- Press the dough evenly into the prepared pan.
+Bake for 10 minutes.

 Make the filling:

-- In a small bowl, whisk together the milk and cornstarch.
+- In a small bowl, whisk together the cornstarch and milk.

-- In a saucepan, melt the coconut oil.
+- In a saucepan over medium-low heat, melt the coconut oil.

 - Add the coconut sugar and maple syrup.

-- Bring the mixture to a boil, constantly stirring.
+- Increase the heat to medium-high and bring the mixture to a gentle boil, constantly stirring.

 - Whisk in the cornstarch mixture.

-- Allow the caramel to boil for a minute or so then remove from heat.
+- Allow the caramel to boil for a minute or so, stirring constantly, then remove from heat.

 - Stir in the salt and vanilla.